robertdj/SmoothSpline.jl/README.md

 With the [Mocking package](https://github.com/invenia/Mocking.jl) we can emulate `smooth.spline`'s behavior with *SmoothSpline*.
 The reason for these mocks are explained in `doc/splines.pdf`.
+The first mock demonstrates why the predictions above are slightly off -- R use a crude approximation.

 ```julia
 Mocking.activate()